 Lydia: Language learning provides a way to connect with one another in this globalised world and to understand humans on a deeper level.

-Since their first iteration in Intensive July 2018, 920 students (699 in-country and 221 virtually) have enrolled in an Open Learning Environment: In-Country Experience unit, and applications are now open for Intensive December 2021 and Intensive January 2022.
+Since their first iteration in Intensive July 2018, 920 students (699 in-country and 221 virtually) have enrolled in an OLE: In-Country Experience unit.

 Along with 6 credit points toward your degree, you will gain unique, first-hand experiences through a combination of formal language classes and cultural activities – including online visits to museums, theatres, memorial sites – and enhance your cross-cultural skills.